pylipp/financeager/README.md

 - [x] remove TinyDB usage from model and entries
 - [ ] remove entries import from period
 - consider validation at CL interface
-- consider Server._get_period creating a new table if not existing (maybe 404 instead)
 - consider more fine-grained error-handling in period (distinguish between errors during validation and about non-existing elements)
 - [ ] integration test of cli module
 - [ ] move data dir to ~/.local/share/financeager